teaching-lab/stack-cs-activities/README.md

 You can browse [the full list of activities](activities.md).
 Or just have a quick look at our **flagship activities**:

 * [Encryption modes](activities/encryption-modes/README.md) -- Learn block cipher modes of operation, their properties and use cases from scratch.
-* [Incident handling: A suspicious e-mail](activities/incident-handling-suspicious-email/README.md) -- Spot an e-mail scam within a corporate scenario that actually happened.
+* [Incident handling: A suspicious e-mail](activities/incident-handling-suspicious-email/README.md) -- Spot an e-mail scam within a corporate scenario that really happened.

 Also, feel free to develop the [ideas for new activities](activities-wip/ideas.md).

 ## Knowledge base

-* [Why to assign activities](knowledge-base/why-to-assign-activities.md) -- Motivation for using activities in teaching.
+* [Why assign activities](knowledge-base/why-to-assign-activities.md) -- Motivation for using activities in teaching.
 * [How to assign activities](knowledge-base/how-to-assign-activities.md) -- Assigning tasks in a way that results in action.
 * [External resources](knowledge-base/references.md) -- Useful links to websites relevant for teaching CS.